Merit Increase: Everything You Need to Know

 If a company publicly establishes the goals that are necessary to be met in order to be considered for a merit raise, it can avoid any unpleasantness among the ranks, which can lead to employee turnover, or even an employee grievance or lawsuit against the company.

 Employees need to understand that merit increases are based on above-average performance and having a good attitude in the workplace, not just what is considered to be deserved based on how long an employee has been at the company.

 How Do COLAs Affect Merit Raises?

-Cost of Living Adjustments, also known as COLAs, mean that that your pay depends on the Gross Domestic Product, or GDP – the costs of products or services that a normal person regularly buys in the course of a given year.
-COLAs are made annually to the income that those receiving social security and disability benefits receive.
+Cost of Living Adjustments, also known as COLAs, mean that that your pay depends on the Gross Domestic Product, or GDP – the costs of products or services that a person regularly buys in the course of a given year.
+COLAs are made annually to the income of those receiving Social Security and disability benefits receive.

 Merit Increases are rarely based on cost of living adjustments.
 Instead, they are almost always based on an employee’s performance over the last year that is above and beyond what is expected of them.